ekhadley/lrm/README.md

 - train the probe on the base model, mistral, and see if there's any drop in effectiveness.
 I'd be surprised.

 - figure out if the probe's estimates are correlated with the relative likelihood of the post-trained model to generate a certain completion relative to the base model.
-    - Write a function that will take a prompt+completion and  two models, and returns the difference in the sum of logprobs for the completion tokens for the two models
-        - This is the 'implicit reward', the posttrained model's estimate of how much better the completion is.
-It's something DPO trains the policy to maximize.
-    - Gather base-posttrained logprob differences for a bunch of different completions.
     - find the average logprob difference on the mistral's completions
     - find the average logprob different on the zephyr's completions
     - find the average predicted reward from the probe on mistral's completions